radRoy/template/README_and_git_guide.md

 # template
 My template repo including some basic bash scripts for git handling.

-*Write the README of this git repo here, above this line.*

 --- --- --- --- --- --- --- --- --- ---
 ## `git` stuff